Reach Out Now: What Donors Need to Know

 Now is the time to connect.
 Not to ask for money – but to keep them in the loop.

 Your major donors may be funding significant portions of your budget.
-We often see that 80-90% of funding comes from just a few individual sources – major donors.
+We often see organizations who receive as much as 80-90% of funding from just a few individual sources – major donors.

 Since these people are so very important to your mission, hopefully, you already have a friendly relationship with them.